Dustfall: Production

 On 20 November 2025, the series was first announced at ABC's 2026 Upfronts event with the 2026 drama slate which also included the series Treasure & Dirt for the network.
-On the same day the BBC announced that they had acquired the rights to air the show in the UK.
+On the same day, the BBC announced that they had acquired the rights to air the show in the UK.

+The series is produced by Soapbox Pictures and Moonstone, with director Emma Freeman and producer Deborah Balderstone at the helm.

-The production secured funding through Screen Australia and Screen Queensland with production taking place on the Gold Coast.
+The production secured funding through Screen Australia and Screen Queensland, with production taking place on the Gold Coast, in Queensland.

+Release

+Dustfall will air on ABC TV and ABC iview in 2026.
+ABC announced the show would air from 11 October 2026 with all episodes to be available on iView.